 Watch a Women’s Euro 2022 live stream abroad using a VPN

 Even if you have access to the BBC, you won’t be able to use the BBC iPlayer when outside the UK without a VPN.
 The service will know your location based on your IP address, and will automatically block your access.

 A Virtual Private Network (VPN) helps you get around this obstacle.
 A VPN creates a private connection between your device and the internet, such that the servers and services you’re accessing aren’t aware of what you’re doing.
 All the information passing back and forth is entirely encrypted.

 There are many VPN providers out there, with some more reliable and safe than others.
-As a rule, we’d suggest a paid-for service such as ExpressVPN(opens in new tab) which offers a 100 per cent risk-free money back guarantee.
-If you’re not happy with the service any time within the first 30-days, then you can cancel with no penalties at all.
+As a rule, we’d suggest a paid-for service such as ExpressVPN(opens in new tab) which offers a 100 percent risk-free money-back guarantee.
+If you’re not happy with the service at any time within the first 30 days, then you can cancel with no penalties at all.

 Try ExpressVPN risk-free for 30 days